Loading

 If you're still going back and forth between these two offerings, my general sense is that Salesforce comes closer to doing ITSM things than ServiceNow comes to doing CRM things.
 That's a complicated way of saying Salesforce is more versatile.

-If you sign up for Service Cloud at the Professional tier or above and then add both Platform and Einstein GPT subscriptions, you could potentially use Salesforce to manage a healthy amount of the customer-facing tasks that an ITSM is designed to handle.
+If you sign up for Service Cloud at the Professional tier or above and then add both Einstein 1 Platform and Einstein GPT subscriptions, you could potentially use Salesforce to manage a healthy amount of the customer-facing tasks that an ITSM is designed to handle.
 Meanwhile, ServiceNow isn't really equipped to handle many of the CRM-style tasks that Salesforce excels at.

 In summary: ServiceNow is somewhat limited in its use cases, but if you need software that can manage tasks and workflows related to IT infrastructure specifically, Salesforce's versatility doesn't count for much.
+Think of it this way: if you want a one-stop CRM solution for your whole team (including service agents), go with Salesforce.
+If you want an ITSM and have an existing CRM application you like (that isn't Salesforce), go with ServiceNow.

 Salesforce vs. ServiceNow: Which is best for you?